Barack Obama Grabs Lunch With Billionaire Warren Buffett At Omaha Country Club

 Obama and Warren Buffett have a long-running public relationship.
 Reuters has previously reported that “Buffett is one of Obama’s closest defenders in the business community” and that Obama “has sought his counsel dating back to the 2008 presidential campaign and since.”

 Obama awarded the billionaire investment tycoon the Presidential Medal of Freedom in 2011.
-At the time, he described Buffett as “not only one of the world’s richest men but also one of the most admired and respected” and a person who “demonstrated that integrity isn’t just a good trait, it is good for business,” according to a Reuters.
+At the time, he described Buffett as “not only one of the world’s richest men but also one of the most admired and respected” and a person who “demonstrated that integrity isn’t just a good trait, it is good for business,” according to a Reuters report.

 The Presidential Medal of Freedom is the highest honor a civilian can receive from the U.S. government.